Skip to main content

 • Returns the set of rows from query1 that are not in query2.

-• If ALL is specified (Databricks only), duplicate rows are preserved according to set difference semantics.
+• If ALL is specified (available in Spark-based engine only), duplicate rows are preserved according to set difference semantics.

 • Column names in the result are taken from the first query.